 In the state of Utah, it is the law (now) to buckle up.
-The state seatbelt campaign's slogan is; Click it or Ticket.
-Unfortunately, in 1991, when I was 18, it wasn't the law.
-My family (Mom, my two younger sisters, and my little brother) decided to head to St. George, Utah (about 4 hours from where we lived) to see a family friend run in the annual marathon.
+The state seatbelt campaign's slogan is: Click it or Ticket.
+Unfortunately, in 1991, when I was 18, buckling up was not the law.
+My family (my mom, my two younger sisters, and my little brother) decided to head to St. George, Utah (about 4 hours from where we lived) to see a family friend run in the annual marathon.

-One of my sisters had recently gotten her driver's license and was going to drive us there, to get in some practice.
-As we hopped into our brand new station wagon, my Mom told us all to put on our seatbelts.
-She and my sister, who was driving, were in the front seats and they had automatic seatbelts (which were a thing back then).
-Those of us in the back, opted to not wear them as they were not comfortable.
+One of my sisters had recently gotten her driver's license and was going to get in some practice and drive us there.
+As we hopped into our brand new station wagon, my mom told us all to put on our seatbelts.
+She and my sister were in the front seats and they had automatic seatbelts (which were a thing back then).
+Those of us in the back, opted to not wear them, as they were not comfortable.

 We were on the freeway and after about an hour or so on the road, my sister somehow overcorrected the car.
 Our car rolled 4 times.
 We were headed south and ended up on the opposite side of the freeway facing north.
-Luckily, we did not hit anyone else, but everyone (except for my Mom and sister who was driving) were thrown from the car going at least 55 mph (the speed limit back then).
+Luckily, we did not hit anyone else, but my youngest sister and my brother and I were ejected from the car going at least 55 mph (the speed limit back then).

 I believe it was no coincidence that here happened to be an emergency room doctor traveling right behind us.
 He had one bottle of saline solution that he poured into an open wound in my leg.
-I broke both of my femurs; one was a compound fracture (where the bone comes through the skin) and the opposite femur was broken and had no pulse.
-The doctor slammed it back into place and was able to gain a pulse.
-When he first walked up to me he thought that, if I were to survive, I wouldn't have my legs.
-But somehow, I survived and my legs survived, and I am grateful that he was there.
+I broke both of my femurs; one was a compound fracture (where the bone comes through the skin) and the opposite femur was broken and my hip was displaced, making that leg have no pulse.
+The doctor was able to push it back into place and it gain a pulse.
+When he first walked up to me he thought that if I were to survive, I wouldn't have my legs.
+But somehow, I survived, and my legs survived, and I am grateful that he was there.

-I also broke my nose, shattered my left orbital floor, cracked the back of my skull (which makes your eyes swell), broke my left clavicle (which punctured my lung) and broke my left knee - many of my injuries were on my left side, as I was told that I landed on my left side.
-Along with many scrapes that left behind scars, and road.
-Once I got to the hospital, they found a rock on my windpipe.
+I also broke my nose, shattered my left orbital floor, cracked the back of my skull (which makes your eyes swell), broke my left clavicle (which punctured my left lung) and broke my left knee - many of my injuries were on my left side, as I was told that was the side that I landed on.
+Along with many scrapes and road-rash that left behind many scars.
+They also found that a rock was blocking my windpipe, once I was admitted to the hospital.

-My other sister who was thrown, broke one femur and had a hairline fracture in her pelvis on the opposite side, and had a temporary internal head injury.
-My Mom and sister who was driving were alright because of their seatbelts.
+My other sister who was ejected, broke one of her femurs and had a hairline fracture in her pelvis on the opposite side.
+She also received an internal head injury, which was temporary (luckily).
+My mom and other sister were alright because of their seatbelts.
 Unfortunately, my little brother (who was only 9 years old), did not make it.
-They actually revived him at the scene and life flighted him to the children's hospital, but there was no brain activity and the next day my dad (who was not with us in the car because my parents are divorced) had to make the roughest decision of his life - to have life support turned off.
+They actually were able to revive his body at the scene and he was then life flighted to the children's hospital, but sadly, he did not have any brain activity.
+The following day, my dad (who was not with us in the car because my parents are divorced) had to make the most heartbreaking, toughest decision of his life - to have life support turned off.

 It was a long recovery.
-When I first became somewhat conscious, I heard my dad's voice telling me that I was in an accident and I already had rods in both legs, had a plate under my left eye, and tubes breathing for me and feeding me.
-I stayed in the hospital for two weeks.
-I then was immediately transferred by ambulance to a local rehabilitation center where I lived for the next 3 months, and got around by wheelchair.
+When I first became somewhat conscious, I heard my dad's voice telling me that I was in a really bad car accident.
+He told me that I already had rods in both legs, a plate under my left eye, and tubes breathing for me and feeding me.
+I was in ICU for a while and in the hospital for a total of two weeks.
+Once I was able to be released from the hospital, I was was transferred by ambulance to a local rehabilitation center.
+I lived at the rehab for the next 3 months, and got around by wheelchair.

-My sister who was thrown also was admitted to the rehab for a while, and it was nice for us to have each other there.
-It was a long road to recovery; LOTS of physical therapy and eventually learning to walk again.
+My sister who was ejected also was admitted to the rehab for a while, and it was nice for us to have each other there.
+It was a long road to recovery; A LOT of physical therapy and eventually learning to walk again.

 That day changed my life forever and I am a different and stronger person because of it.
-Since that day, there hasn't ever been a day go by where I haven't worn my seatbelt.
+Since that day, there hasn't been a day that has gone by where I haven't worn my seatbelt.
 My brother's picture was used in Utah's Hold on to Dear Life seatbelt campaign, and when wearing seatbelts finally became a law I was so happy.

 I always make my kids buckle up and they know the "Click it or Ticket" slogan.
 The other day, we passed a billboard that said "Buckle up your precious cargo".
 That phrase really hit me in a new way.